Strobesstrobes

 How often should a HIPAA penetration test be done?

 HIPAA sets no fixed interval, only "periodic" testing plus testing after environmental or operational changes.
 The defensible industry norm is at least annually, with an additional test after any significant change to systems handling ePHI.
+Many BAAs from large health systems contractually require an annual test even though the rule does not.

 What is considered ePHI scope for HIPAA testing?